Metaxal/rwind/README.md

 Do steps 1-4) of the installation above.

-1) In rwind directory, compile and install the executable with:
+1) In RWind's directory, compile and install the executable with:
 ```shell
 raco exe main.rkt && sudo cp rwind /usr/bin
 ```